waggle-sensor/summer2024/khan/README.md

 ## July 1st (Week 5)

-- Continued development of edge application (Waggle plugin).
+- Writing dense captioning application for edge.
+- Writing querying application for cloud.
+- Began designing and gathering details for poster and presentation.

+## July 2nd

 - Uploaded all materials to GitHub and Google Drive.

-## July 2nd

 ## July 3rd